SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 * <b>Scenario 3</b>: Scenario 3 applies to series which are invalid in the training phase, but become active in the adapt phase.
 Scaling parameters are determined in the adapt phase.
 {% include image.html url="/img/EC/scenario3.jpg" description="<small>Scenario 3</small>" %}

+##### Moving window approach and update of model parameters
+In the training phase, all possible data was taking into account.
+In the adapt phase, a moving window approach is applied.
+Only a part of the historical data is taken into account to perform the prediction.
+The number of  steps and the forecast horizon are determined in the file taskParameters.ini which was foreseen by the EU.
+They are read in once on the first call of the main.py file which is the only script called by predict.sh.
+{% include image.html url="/img/EC/moving_window.jpg" description="<small>Moving window approach in adapt phase.</small>" %}

+The deep learning model can be (but is not in the final submission) (pre-)trained and updated on specific moments in time.
+All data is used in the training phase, with a limited train window, to train the model and the scaling parameters are determined (cfr.
+Scenario 1).
+In the adapt phase, the model (and scaling parameters in Scenario 3) get updated, every fixed number of steps.
+{% include image.html url="/img/EC/model_update.jpg" description="<small>Data Flow</small>" %}

 ### <a name="featEng"><a> Feature engineering